The Phase Stability Network of all Inorganic Materials: Results

-Next, we attempt to find potential reasons for why the distribution of stable $N$-ary materials in Fig.~\ref{fig:n-ary_dist_oqmd} peaks at a certain $N$.
-In other words, does this distribution hint at the existence of an infinite, underexplored opportunity space for the discovery of systems beyond ternaries or a fundamental limitation on how high $N$ can be?
-The distributions of formation energies of $N$-ary materials in the OQMD (Fig.~\ref{fig:stable_formations_oqmd}) reflect the consequence of the competition between higher and lower dimensional materials.
-Materials of higher $N$ appear to need significantly lower formation energies than lower $N$ materials, in particular beyond ternaries, to become stable.
-The distributions of all stable materials in the OQMD and those with an ICSD source are nearly the same (Fig.~\ref{fig:n-ary_dist_oqmd}), with the most notable difference at $N=3$ corresponding to ternary hypothetical materials that were found to be stable after HT prototype searches in the OQMD\@.
-Given that there is no obvious reason for the underlying distribution of formation energies of $N$-ary compounds to differ significantly for $N>1$, (particularly at low temperatures, where entropic effects can be neglected), it is not surprising that only a few high-$N$ materials would survive as stable materials, if the corresponding lower $N$ systems already have several stable compounds.
-Widom~\cite{Widom2017} further argued that the distributions similar to that in Fig.~\ref{fig:n-ary_dist_oqmd}, i.e.\ a peak near $N=3$ or 4, arise from the competition between the exponential growth of number of combinations of elements and the diminishing volume-to-surface ratio in the composition simplex, as $N$ increases.
-At this point, we do not know if there exists a fundamental law limiting access to higher $N$ materials.
-However, combined with the hierarchy observed in the formation energies, these arguments imply that the scarcity of known high-$N$ stable materials may simply be originating from the topology of the convex-hull itself, rather than a mere consequence of those spaces being underexplored.
+We note that this decrease in $\langle k \rangle$ with $\mathcal{N}$ is distinct from the distribution of number of stable $\mathcal{N}$-ary materials itself (Fig.~\ref{fig:hierarchy}a), which shows a peak at $\mathcal{N} = 3$.
+Does this peak in the distribution of stable materials imply the existence of infinite, underexplored space for the discovery of new materials beyond ternaries?
+The distribution of formation energies of materials as a function of number of components $\mathcal{N}$ (Fig.~\ref{fig:hierarchy}b) reflects the consequence of competition between low- and high-component materials: high-$\mathcal{N}$ compounds appear to need significantly lower formation energies than low-$\mathcal{N}$ ones to become stable.
+Since there is no obvious underlying reason for the distribution of $T=0$ K formation energies (with entropic effects neglected) to differ significantly with $\mathcal{N}$, only a few high-$\mathcal{N}$ materials can ``survive'' as stable phases if the corresponding lower-$\mathcal{N}$ systems already have several stable phases.
+This is consistent with the recent reports of a ``volcano plot'' that emerges for stable inorganic ternary nitrides as a function of energetic competition with their corresponding binary nitrides~\cite{sun2019nature}, and an increased probability of phase separation with increasing number of components in a material system~\cite{sun2016thermodynamic}.
+Widom~\cite{widom_frequency_2017} further argued that the a peak near $\mathcal{N} = 3$ or $4$ in such distributions arises from a competition between combinatorial explosion and diminishing volume-to-surface ratio in the composition simplex, as $\mathcal{N}$ increases.
+Thus, although we do not know of a fundamental law limiting access to thermodynamically stable materials with higher components, a combination of the hierarchy observed in the phase stability network, the distribution of formation energies, and the topology of the convex energy surface all suggest that the scarcity of known high-$\mathcal{N}$ stable materials is not merely a consequence of those chemical spaces being underexplored.